h15200/notes/dataStructures.md

 A Doubly Linked List has a next AND a previous element stored in each node.
 It allows both way travel but takes up more memory.

+## Tree

+Starts with a root node up top and splits into children.

+A subtree refers to all the descendants of a specified node.
+Branches may be referred to as edges
+Leaves are nodes that don't have children

+### Binary Tree (Binary Search Tree in particular)

+A binary tree can only have 2 branches per node
+The branches of a binary tree are ordered such that the left branch has a smaller value than the parent, and the right branch has a greater value than the parent node

+Logarithmic Time comlexity - Means at best, the time can be halved.
+The binary tree will be travesing based on the value of the current node, so it has a CHANCE of doing everything in half the time.

+If the tree is unbalanced, at worst, it could still take linear time.

+In strict computer science, an empty binary tree that has a root of null is still a valid binary tree